runtimejpp/meet-DOM/DOM- timers/README.md

-#from left to right we get our count down in the DOM
+ From left to right we get our count down in the DOM